-The Board may provide a long-term care insurance program for retired members and their spouses, their parents, and their spouses' parents.
+The Board may provide a long-term care insurance program for retired members and their spouses or domestic partners, their parents, and their spouses' parents.
 The Board must approve the following: eligibility criteria for enrollment, appropriate underwriting criteria, scope of covered benefits, criteria to receive benefits, and any other standards as needed.
 The enrollees pay full cost of enrollment.

-Noncontributory Plan E Membership Eligibility: Plan E is a noncontributory retirement plan which is only available to permanent employees of Los Angeles County and participating districts who work 3/4 time or more and are eligible for general membership in LACERA.
-(31487, Bylaws) Persons hired on or after January 4, 1982, become Plan E members on the first (31487, 31493, day of the month following the date of hire or date of eligibility for membership, 31493.5, 31493.6, unless they elect Plan D; or, the first day of the month following an election of Plan E, depending on the law in effect at that time.
-Bylaws) General members in Plans A, B, C, and D who transferred all their contributory plan service credit to Plan E during an approved transfer period are also members of Plan E. Transferring members relinquish and waive all previously available vested or accrued retirement, survivor, disability, and death benefits.
+board of Retirement bylaws NONCONTRIBUTORY PLAN E Membership Eligibility Plan E is a noncontributory retirement plan which is only available to permanent employees of Los Angeles County (County) and participating districts who work three-quarter time or more and are eligible for general membership in the LACERA.
+(31487, Bylaws) Persons hired on or after January 4, 1982 become Plan E members on the first day of the month following the date of hire or date of eligibility for membership, unless they elect Plan D; or, the first day of the month following an election of Plan E, depending on the law in effect at that time.
+(31487, 31493, 31493.5, 31493.6, Bylaws) General members in Plans A, B, C, and D who transferred all their contributory plan service credit to Plan E during approved transfer periods between January 1982 and January 1993 became members of Plan E. Transferring members relinquished and waived all previously available vested or accrued retirement, survivor, disability, and death benefits.
 (31487, 31494) General members in Plan D may, effective June 4, 2002, transfer prospectively to Plan E and make no further contributions as of the effective date of transfer.
 They will retain credit for their Plan D service and will receive a combined retirement allowance from both plans when they retire.
 Once the transfer is effective, a member is not eligible to make an election back to Plan D until three years from the effective date of transfer to Plan E. (31494.2) General members in Plan E may, effective June 4, 2002, transfer prospectively to Plan D and make contributions beginning as of the effective date of transfer.
-These members may also purchase some or all of their Plan E service earned prior to the transfer to Plan D, as Plan D service.
+These members may also purchase credit for some or all of their Plan E service earned prior to the transfer to Plan D, as Plan D service credit.
 They will retain credit for their remaining Plan E service and will receive a combined retirement allowance from both plans when they retire.
-Once the transfer is effective, a member is not eligible to make an election back to Plan E until three years from the effective date of transfer to Plan D. (31494.5) Member Contributions There are no general member monthly retirement contributions under Plan E. Plan E members may make contributions to purchase an elective COLA.
+Once the transfer is effective, a member is not eligible to make an election to transfer back to Plan E until three years from the effective date of transfer to Plan D. (31494.5) Member Contributions There are no general member monthly retirement contributions under Plan E. Plan E members may make contributions to purchase an elective COLA.
 (31489, 31495.5) Employer Contributions The employer is required to make contributions to finance Plan E based on the recommendation of the actuary.
 (31495)